mj-crabtree/unix-admin/logbooks/lab02.md

 -- snip --
 ```

-39. *Write down the kernel response for each of the 3 ‘more’-command lines given below.*
+39. *Write down the kernel response for each of the three `more`-command lines given below.*

 ```bash
 [root@UWS ~]# more /root/temp11/test_a.dat